Does Vacuuming A Pool Get Rid Of Algae?

 In addition to regular vacuuming, there are several other steps you can take to prevent algae growth in your pool.
 These include keeping your pool properly balanced with the right levels of chlorine and pH, regularly brushing the walls and floor of your pool to remove any buildup, and minimizing the amount of debris and organic matter that enters your pool by using a pool cover or skimmer.

-You may also like: How Do I Reset My Pool Pump?
+You may also like: How To Do The Water Gravity Trick?

 Leave a Comment